Madavaishnavi/Data-Analytics-Engineering-Projects/Alteryx-loan-approval-prediction/README.md

-# Credit Risk Prediction – Alteryx Workflow
+# Loan Approval Prediction – Alteryx Workflow

-This project presents a complete Credit Risk Prediction workflow using **Alteryx Designer**.
+This project presents a complete Loan approval Prediction workflow using **Alteryx Designer**.
 The goal of the challenge is to predict whether a loan applicant will be approved based on their financial and demographic profile.

  **Problem Statement**: The goal of this project is to build a complete data analytics and predictive modeling pipeline using Alteryx Designer.
 The task is to prepare real-world credit data from a Kaggle competition, engineer meaningful features, and apply a logistic regression model to predict whether a loan applicant is approved or not.